JvanKatwijk/dabradio/README.md

 **dabradio** and Qt-DAB share a lot of functionality, obviously.
-Nevertheless to avoid even more "ifdef"s in the code, it was decided to maintain a GitHub repository for both of them.
+Nevertheless to avoid even more "ifdef"s in the code, it was decided to maintain separate GitHub repositories for each of them.

 A feature specific to this implementation is that, rather than selecting a channel, the software maintains a list of